emandabisrat/emandabisrat/README.md

 - 😄 I’m an Applied Data Science Master's student at University of Chicago
 - 👩🏾‍💻 I have a Bachelor's degree in Data Science with a minor in Statistics
 - 📫 How to reach me: [Linkedin](www.linkedin.com/in/emanda-bisrat), emandabisrat@uchicago.edu
 - 🛍️ Fun fact: I love thrifting.
-2 hours and a latte is all I need
+2 hours and a latte is all I need :)
-- 🛼 Fun fact: I enjoy rollerskating on my free time
+- 🛼 Fun fact: I enjoy rollerskating on my free time!

 <!--
 **emandabisrat/emandabisrat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.